ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of North Georgia Room, Board, Fees, and More

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The actual cost of books and supplies depends on the courses you take and the materials required.
+The real cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

 Annual Fees

-Most schools charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.

 Other Costs

-When budgeting for college, don’t forget to consider personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.
+When creating a budget for college, be sure to leave some room in your budget for personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

-Financial Breakdown for University of North Georgia
+The Full Cost of Attending University of North Georgia

-How Much Does University of North Georgia Cost?
+Total Cost of University of North Georgia

 What will the cost of attending University of North Georgia be?
 Here is a breakdown of tuition and expenses.

-2022 Total Tuition and Expenses
+2023 Total Tuition and Expenses

 In-state Tuition $5,596